 Neville came up then and started trying to get the person off of me.
-It turned into an all out struggle as someone grabbed Neville as well, it was Crabbe.
+It turned into an all-out struggle as someone grabbed Neville as well- it was Crabbe.
 The girl holding me was about twice my size but I wasn’t giving up that easy.
-We needed to help out, not be slammed in eternal detention.
+Sirius needed my help and I coudnt’ do anything from eternal detention.

-The Slytherins dragged us into Umbridge’s office; Ron had appeared suddenly fighting off yet another green robed git.
+The Slytherins dragged us into Umbridge’s office; Ron had appeared suddenly fighting off yet another green-robed git.
 Umbridge had Harry by his hair, and Malfoy was grinning wildly by the window sill.
-Hermione was pinned against the wall as well.
+Hermione was pinned against the wall.

-“Got them all,” said one of the Slytherins, he seemed to be one of the heads of the squad.
-“That one,” he poked a finger at Neville, “Tried to stop me taking her.
+“Got’em all,” (ootp 742) said one of the Slytherins, he seemed to be one of the heads of the squad.
+“That one,” he poked a thick finger at Neville, “Tried to stop me taking her.
 So I brought him along too.”